Businesses are aware that IT downtime will cost more.

 With this option, you can selectively restore a file or an application item directly from the backup.
 If you have accidentally deleted a file, you can easily select and restore that particular file.
 Also, you can immediately restore a specific mail or mailbox rather than needing to recover the entire database or application.
 Now, you will be able to achieve an RTO of a few minutes.
 This saves time and resources as it is not necessary to restore an entire machine every time for recovering an individual item.

 Live replication allows you to create an exact copy of your production workloads on another site and frequently replicate the changes to the replica machine configuring near-zero RPO.

 If your source machine becomes unavailable due to any outage or corruption, you can immediately perform a failover operation that seamlessly switches the production operations to your replica machine.
 Without any downtime or impact, you will be able to continue your business operations while meeting your near-zero RTO goals.
 In cases where both the RTO and RPO are near-zero, you can leverage the replication and failover functionalities and keep your production workloads always available.

 Offsite copy for disaster recovery

 Nobody can predict a disaster.
 If there is a full-site failure, even your local backups become inaccessible and put your business at risk without being able to recover your data.

 Backup and disaster recovery plans are an extremely important part of the overall process of dealing with a disaster scenario.
-As discussed above, one of the primary aspects to ensure continuity of operations in the event of a disaster is to specify the RTO and RPO metrics in your backup and disaster recovery plan correctly.
+As discussed above, one of the primary aspects of ensuring continuity of operations in the event of a disaster is correctly specifying the RTO and RPO metrics in your backup and disaster recovery plan.

-Decide on the RTO and RPO values, implement a solution that meets your business SLAs, and keep your business always available.
+Decide on the RTO and RPO values, implement a solution that meets your business SLAs, like SLA monitoring tools, and keep your business always available.